Midata could transform the current account market

 How easy is it to change current accounts?

-From September 2013 new guidelines have required banks to transfer accounts seamlessly within seven days and the government hopes to cut that to five.
+Banks must transfer accounts seamlessly within seven days and the government hopes to cut that to five.
 The new bank may offer a free overdraft facility while changeover occurs and for most people the transfer goes smoothly, although it may take time for all the new cards, cheque books, Pins and online passwords to arriveSean Davies, Gocompare.com

 With the help of our partners LoveMoney you can quickly and easily compare rates on current accounts and their overdraft facilities, plus consider the additional benefits that are available with some products.

-Should you click through to our comparison service, a simple-to-understand best-buy table will present details of the account provider, the credit rate (AER), overdraft rates, overdraft features, annual fees (if any) and any incentives to switch to a particular product.
+Should you click through to our comparison service, a simple-to-understand best-buy table will present details of account providers, interest rates (AER), overdraft rates, overdraft features, annual fees (if any) and any incentives to switch to a particular product.

 Did you know...?